daria-kotova/master-thesis/method/method.md

 # Methodology

 ## How?
+Where?

 1. Interviews with users (people directly from Strava, Instagram, Geneva Run Club):

    - video calls
    - IRL (running with people one-to-one, running with Geneva Run Club, cafes)

-2. Observations of runners in Geneva parks for finding interesting gestures / habbits
+2. Observations of runners in Geneva parks and by the quay for finding interesting gestures / habbits

 ## Who?